georgheinze/PoissonF/Simulation study/Follow-up time batch/Readme.md

 ## 2. Run R program to generate data

 Run PoissonF\Simulation study\Follow-up time batch\FIRTHPoisson_simulatoR_FUT_Rev4.r.
+This code references to the 'simdata' R package which is available at https://github.com/matherealize/simdata.

-Per scenario defined by number of covariates, number of beta (1-5), and sample size it will create 1 big data set in csv format containing the simulated data sets 1-10000.
+Each scenario is defined by an approximate event rate of 0.1,  number of covariates (2, 5 or 10), beta1 (9 equidistant values from -log(16) to log(16)), and sample size (such that events per variable ratios of approximately 3, 5, and 10 result).
+For each of these 81 scenarios, the R program will create 1 big data set in csv format containing the simulated data sets 1-10000.
 It will also create a file with the intercepts (and beta1, beta2) iteratively found to create an event rate of approximately 0.10.

 The data sets are saved in folder 'Data'.